There are new policies that make it extremely difficult to apply for asylum at the U.S.-Mexico border. Learn more.

 - Find a job.
 You can work without having to apply for a work permit or EAD.

 - Travel outside the U.S. You must first apply for a travel permit.
 File Form I-131 with USCIS before your trip.
 A travel document is valid for one year.
+Travel to your home country from which you were granted asylum is not recommended.

 - Ask to bring your spouse and unmarried children under 21 years to the U.S. Learn more about family reunification.